 Length of visit: 3 hours

 The museum is divided into three sections: Old Masters (1st floor), a vast collection of South Netherlandish classics from the XV-XVIIIth centuries (Bruegel, Rubens, V.D.
-Weyden, Cranach, David, Rembrandt V. Rijn…); temporary exhibitions (levels 0, 1, -3, -4); Fin-de-Siècle (levels -5 to -8), linked to the artistic effervescence of Brussels in the 1900s (Van Gogh, Ensor, Gaughin, Rysselberghe, Rodin, Khnopff, Mucha) with a focus on Horta and Art Nouveau.
+Weyden, Cranach, David, Rembrandt V. Rijn…); temporary exhibitions (levels 0, 1, -3, -4); Fin-de-Siècle (levels -5 to -8), linked to the artistic effervescence of Brussels in the 1900s (Van Gogh, Ensor, Gauguin, Rysselberghe, Rodin, Khnopff, Mucha) with a focus on Horta and Art Nouveau.

 Please note: you will be asked to remove your jacket and bags when you visit.
 Tip: if you don’t have coins for the locker, there are free checkrooms at -2.
 Umbrellas can be left free of charge at 0.
 The MRBA ticket also gives you access to the Musée Meunier (rue de l’Abbaye), the Musée Wiertz (rue Vautier) and the famous Musée Magritte.